 As part of traditional Japanese sweets known as Wagashi, Higashi is a must-try on a heritage walk or food tour in Tokyo.

 Often served with Matcha tea, I found them perfect for snacking during long train rides.
+Because they aren’t too sweet, and have distinct sugary taste.

 The Nihonbashi area in Tokyo has some fantastic shops keeping this centuries-old tradition alive, with Higashi in shapes like flowers and leaves – These shapes change with season